-I’ve never been a big fan of pasta salad.
-Pasta covered in mayo with little seasoning and small morsels of vegetables just doesn’t toot my horn.
+I've never been a big fan of pasta salad.
+Pasta covered in mayo with small morsels of vegetables just doesn't toot my horn.
 However, this quickly changed when I tried pasta salad at a quaint little deli.
 With the right amount of vinegar, olive oil, and a hefty amount of fresh herbs and vegetables, this side dish can easily become the star.
-I wanted to put the phrase “farm to table” in full effect with this recipe by using the flavors of cherry tomatoes to season the pasta.
+I wanted to put the phrase "farm to table" in full effect with this recipe by using the flavors of cherry tomatoes to season the pasta.
 Introducing cherry tomato confit pasta salad with caramelized leeks, pan-seared halloumi, fresh parsley, basil, and pistachios.
-This dish is a winner, even to a not-pasta-salad-lover like myself.
+This dish is a winner, even to a pasta-salad-hater like myself.